Scaling and Universality in the Temporal Occurrence of Repeating FRBs: Introduction

-For the reason of the observation of FRB121102 and FRB20201124A by FAST is discontinuous, here we define the waiting time as recurrence interval between continuous events during the same one periods of observation, avoiding long gaps of observation.
-Temporal clustering of FRBs described by means of the recurrence intervals distribution $P(\Delta t)$, where $\Delta t = t_{i+1} - t_i$, $t_i$ and $t_{i+1}$ are the successive arrival times of $i$th and $(i + 1)$th burst separately.
-In statistical analysis the logarithmic bins are adopted just as the intervals $\Delta t$ have the same length in log scale for assurance of an appropriate bin size for each time scale.
-However, as it is the probability density function (PDF) of that are calculated, the number of bins and their width are irrelevant to the analysis.
+Given the discontinuous nature of FAST's observations of FRB 121102, FRB 20201124A, and FRB 20220912A, we define waiting time as the interval between successive bursts within the same observation period, thereby avoiding long observational gaps.
+We describe the temporal clustering of FRBs through the recurrence interval distribution $P(\Delta t)$, where $\Delta t = t_{i+1} - t_i$ represents the interval between the $i$th and $(i + 1)$th bursts.
+For our statistical analysis, we adopt logarithmic bins to ensure appropriate sizing for each timescale, although the probability density function (PDF) calculated renders the specific number and width of bins less critical to our analysis.